belccarvalho/Plant-Store/README.md

-##Online Store created with use of React and Redux durinf one year Web Development course.
+##Online Store created with use of React and Redux during local host one year Web Development course.